Phone-GWP-group

 How you can gain a competitive advantage using recycled packaging

-How your business can benefit from recyclable packaging
+How your business can benefit from recyclable packaging.

-As well as the environmental benefits – including the reduction in your organisation’s carbon footprint – using easily recyclable packaging often leads to better consumer perception of your brand and business.
+As well as the environmental benefits, including the reduction in your organisation’s carbon footprint, using easily recyclable packaging often leads to better consumer perception of your brand and business.

 Equally, it can allow you to position your brand in a specific market.
-Ultimately there is the potential for increased sales amongst particular demographics.
+Ultimately, there is potential to increase sales among particular demographics, and customers who can easily recycle your packaging typically report higher satisfaction levels.

 A delivery driver handing over a cardboard box to a consumer.